zeplin/connected-components-docs/GETTING_STARTED.md

 ## 1. Prepare configuration file

-The first thing we'll do is to create a JSON configuration file in our repository that maps components in our codebase to the components in Zeplin.
+First we'll create a JSON configuration file in our repository that maps components in that codebase to the components in Zeplin.

-You can either prepare the configuration file:
-- Manually
+Configuration file preparation:
 - Use [Zeplin Visual Studio Code extension]() _(Recommended)_
+- Manual

-In this guide, we'll prepare the file manually, while also mentioning how you can use the extension to simplify all of the steps.
+In this guide, we'll prepare the file **manually**, while also mentioning how you can use the extension to simplify all of the steps.

 ### Create configuration file